1021sdc/reviews/README.md

-# Airbnb-Reviews
+# HomeShare Reviews

-> Project description
+> Reviews module for HomeShare application

 ## How to run this projects